Why You Should Never Send A Naked Email To A Customer

 Check-in Call: “Hi, Mr. Prospect?
-Yes, this is Dave Smith from SLO Inc.…Yes, Dave…from SLO Inc. Well, it’s been a couple weeks since we last talked and I just wanted to, sort of, you know, check-in and see how things were going.”
+Yes, this is Dave Smith from SLO Inc.…Yes, Dave…from SLO Inc. Well, it’s been a couple of weeks since we last talked and I just wanted to, sort of, you know, check in and see how things were going.”

 A primary goal of selling should be to train your customers that you are a source of value for them.

 This extends from your in-person interactions to phone calls and emails.
 The customer should know from experience that when you engage with them, via whatever medium, that they will receive something of value from that communication.